alpernebbi/depthcharge-tools/README.rst

 ============
 These tools depend on ``mkimage``, ``vbutil_kernel``, ``cgpt``, and other utilities (``util-linux``, ``coreutils``, etc.) that are usually installed by default on most Linux systems.
+You also need ``docutils`` to build the manual pages with ``rst2man``, but only during the build.

 To install depthcharge-tools to ``/usr/local/``, run::